tytydraco/yessleep/out/I_wasnt_there_when_it_happened_but_I_wish_Id_never_heard_the_story.md

 She just kind of… showed up.

-About three years ago, the group was running a barely attended show in the back room of a vegan bakery-slash-crystal-emporium called **“**Chakra Cake**.”** Right as the lights went down, Lila walked in, barefoot and radiant, carrying a handmade kombucha bottle and smelling somewhat strongly of patchouli.
+About three years ago, the group was running a barely attended show in the back room of a vegan bakery-slash-crystal-emporium called **“Chakra Cake.”** Right as the lights went down, Lila walked in, barefoot and radiant, carrying a handmade kombucha bottle and smelling somewhat strongly of patchouli.
 She took a seat in the front row and laughed at everything — even the weird bits that didn’t land.

 After the show, she approached the group and said: